'Wolff & Byrd, Counselors of the Macabre' #12.

 The Simpsons comics

-During his stay at Bongo Comics Lash only wrote one story based on the Simpsons family themselves, namely 'Springfieldopolis', which was published in 'Bart Simpsons' Treehouse of Horror' (September 2015).
-This parody of Fritz Lang's classic film 'Metropolis' (1927) was illustrated by Bill Galvan.
+During his stay at Bongo Comics, Lash only wrote one story based on the Simpson family themselves, namely 'Springfieldopolis', published in 'Bart Simpsons' Treehouse of Horror' (September 2015).
+This parody of Fritz Lang's classic 1927 film 'Metropolis' was illustrated by Bill Galvan.

 Li'l Obama

-In 2008 U.S. Democratic Party candidate Barack Obama was elected President of the U.S. Since Lash was a lifelong libertarian he didn't like Obama's policies at all.
-He created a satirical webcomic 'Li'l Obama' (2008), which focused on the so-called childhood of the newly elected president, depicting him as a scheming crook.
-The comic was posted on the website of Jim Treacher, who eventually was credited as a gag writer too.
+In 2008, U.S. Democratic Party candidate Barack Obama was elected President of the USA.
+Since Lash was a lifelong libertarian, he didn't like Obama's policies at all.
+He created the satirical webcomic 'Li'l Obama' (2008), which focused on the so-called childhood of the newly elected president, depicting him as a scheming crook.
+The comic was posted on the website of Jim Treacher, who was eventually credited as a gag writer too.

 Obama Nation